-All SEPLSO investment activities shall use the "business judgement rule," which requires the presumption that in making a business decision, the directors of a corporation acted on an informed basis, in good faith and in the honest belief that the action taken was in the best interests of the company.
+All SEOLS investment activities shall use the "business judgement rule," which requires the presumption that in making a business decision, the directors of a corporation acted on an informed basis, in good faith and in the honest belief that the action taken was in the best interests of the company.

-All participants in the investment process shall seek to act responsibly as custodians of the public trust and shall avoid any transaction that might impair public confidence in the ability of the Southeastern Public Library System of Oklahoma to manage effectively.
+All participants in the investment process shall seek to act responsibly as custodians of the public trust and shall avoid any transaction that might impair public confidence in the ability of the Southeast Oklahoma Library System to manage effectively.